simo101/Mendix-TTN-Workshop/README.md

 ### Creating your project
-To get started with building your first smart application you will need to import up the starter package in the modeler and setup your own project.
+To get started with building your first smart application you will need to import the starter package in the modeler and setup your own project.

-To do so go to file -> Import Project Package.
+To do so go to File -> Import Project Package.

 ![alt text][importpackage]

 The modeler will then ask you to name your app and choose a location on your file system to store it.
-When you press OK the platform will create you a new Team Server repository, which is the Mendix version control system.
+When you press OK the platform will create you a new Team Server repository.
+Team Server is the Mendix hosted version control system.

 ![alt text][nameproject]

 Once complete you'll be ready to begin the build of your smart app.

 ### Creating the Access Keys
-Before we can connect to our devices data we need to ensure that we have created an application and device in the Things Network console.
+If you want to connect your Mendix app up to your own data you will need to add a device and generate an application key in the Things Network console.

+If you don't have a device feel free skip this step and use the example keys provided here: [Credential Details](./credentials/example.md)

 Follow these guides to get your first device setup:
 [https://www.thethingsnetwork.org/docs/applications/add.html](https://www.thethingsnetwork.org/docs/applications/add.html)